The Quincunx

-The Quincunx (The Inheritance of John Huffam) is the epic first novel of Charles Palliser.
-It takes the form of a Dickensian mystery set in early 19th century England, but Palliser has added the modern attributes of an ambiguous plot and unreliable narrators.
-Many of the puzzles that are apparently solved in the story have an alternative solution in the subtext.
+The Quincunx (The Inheritance of John Huffam) is the epic 1989 debut novel of Charles Palliser.
+It takes the form of a Dickensian mystery set in early 19th century England, with added modern attributes of an ambiguous plot and unreliable narrators.
+Many of the puzzles that are apparently solved in the story have alternative solutions hidden in the subtext.

 Plot introduction

 The novel begins in London with a secret meeting between two legal men.
 A bribe reveals the confidential details of a correspondent who is the link to a vital hidden document.
-Meanwhile, young John Mellamphy is growing up in the remote countryside with his mother Mary, ignorant of the name of Huffam.
-Gradually it becomes clear that they are threatened by the search for the document.
+Meanwhile, young John Mellamphy is growing up in the remote countryside with his mother Mary, ignorant of the name of Huffam and his family history.
+Gradually it becomes clear to him that they are threatened by the search for the document.